Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/twitch/chat/SendMessage.md

             //Set message for chat
             string message = "This is a test message.";

-            //Send reply with bot account
+            //Send message with bot account if bot account disconnect
+            //will use broadcaster account
             CPH.SendMessage(message, true, true);

             return true;